 Evans's work extends beyond Robin sequence.
 As a contributor to the Craniofacial Outcomes Research and Epidemiology Group (CORE), she works closely with other researchers in the Craniofacial Center on projects investigating a variety of craniofacial conditions.

-Dr. Kelly Evans is an Assistant Professor in the Department of Pediatrics at the University of Washington School of Medicine and an attending physician at Seattle Children's Hospital.
-She completed both her pediatric residency and chief residency at Seattle Children's / the University of Washington School of Medicine.
+Dr. Kelly Evans is an assistant professor in the Department of Pediatrics at the University of Washington School of Medicine and an attending physician at Seattle Children's Hospital.
+She completed both her pediatric residency and chief residency at Seattle Children's/University of Washington School of Medicine.